Durararananke/bili-tui/README.md

 ## Notes

-- Video files are streamed through IINA and `yt-dlp`; they are not downloaded and cached by this app.
 - `yt-dlp` must be installed and available in `PATH`.
 - IINA is expected at `/Applications/IINA.app`.
 - `b23.tv` short links are still not expanded automatically.